Presidential transition process: Understanding the obligations, obstacles, and urgency

 On December 14, Governance Studies at Brookings will host a webinar examining presidential transitions and the obstacles President-elect Joe Biden’s team currently faces.
 Panelists will analyze the importance of a smooth transition process and key administration staff roles to be filled.

-Viewers can submit questions for speakers by emailing This email address is being protected from spambots.
+Viewers can submit questions for speakers via email to This email address is being protected from spambots.
 You need JavaScript enabled to view it. or via Twitter at @BrookingsGov or by using #Transition2021.

 Read more http://webfeeds.brookings.edu/~/639552984/0/brookingsrss/topics/uscongress~Presidential-transition-process-Understanding-the-obligations-obstacles-and-urgency/